nam170201/introduction-to-python-for-computational-science-and-engineering/book/17-pandas.md

 df.head()
 ```

-The meaning of the colums, we have to get from metada information.
+The meaning of the columns, we have to get from metadata information.
 In this case, we have the following description of the data:

 - **geo**: the country in question
 - **pop17**: the population count of that country as of 1 January 2017